Kahn/freetel/mini-asterisk-gui/README.txt

 * Works on IP0X.
 * Works on x86 but many features (like upgrades) disabled in the interests of security.
-These need to be implemented in a safe way.
+These need to be implemented on x86 in a safe way.
 * Tested on asterisk 1.4.x
 * Needs feedback from real users to see how useful the concept is and what (un)features need to be added.